aws-samples/solution-to-unzip-in-amazon-s3/README.md

 ### Automation and scale ###
 This solution can be automated using CLIs, APIs and event driven approach.
 Multiple instances of this solution can be executed in parallel.

+### Deploy ###

+1. Create AWS Cloudformation Stack for IAM Roles (only once per AWS account): Download s3unzip-on-aws-iamroles-global.yaml from the code repository.
+Create the AWS Cloudformation stack using this template.
+Remember to provide all required tags to be applied to the resources created by this AWS Cloudformation stack
+2. Create AWS Cloudformation Stack for Other Services ( once per Region within the AWS account): Download s3unzip-on-aws-services-regional.yaml from the code repository.
+Create the AWS Cloudformation stack using this template.
+Remember to provide all required tags to be applied to the resources created by this AWS Cloudformation stack.
+This template requires three parameters

+**VPCId**:The VPC id where the AWS Lambda function should be launched.

+**SubnetIds**: The subnet ids for the AWS Lambda function.

+**SecurityGroupIds**: The Security group ids for the AWS Lambda function.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.